California lawmakers propose bill for NFL stadium

-SAN FRANCISCO A top California lawmaker unveiled legislation on Friday to help advance a proposal for building a new stadium in downtown Los Angeles to bring the National Football League back to the second-largest U.S. city.
+SAN FRANCISCO, Sept 2 A top California lawmaker unveiled legislation on Friday to help advance a proposal for building a new stadium in downtown Los Angeles to bring the National Football League back to the second-largest U.S. city.

 Supporters of the Farmers Field stadium plan had sought the assistance of the legislature to speed its regulatory review, which some environmental and community activists criticized.